guidocano/guidocano/README.md

 <h3 align="center">A Web Developer from Buenos Aires, Argentina</h3>

-- 💬 Welcome to my GitHub!
+<p align="center">- 💬 Welcome to my GitHub!
 Here you will find my latest content and new updates.
 - 🌱 Feel free to check all my projects and contact me for any questions!

-- 👨‍💻 You can see find Portfolio here: [https://guidocalciano.com.ar/](https://guidocalciano.com.ar/)
+- 👨‍💻 You can see find Portfolio here: [https://guidocalciano.com.ar/](https://guidocalciano.com.ar/)</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">